hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 OsString always comes with 3 families of decoding and encoding functions:

-- `encodeUtf`/`decodeUtf`: assumes UTF-8 on unix and UTF-16 LE on windows
+- `encodeUtf`/`decodeUtf`: assumes UTF-8 on Unix and UTF-16 LE on Windows
   * we are using this in the code above for simplicity
 - `encodeWith`/`decodeWith`: here we have to pass the encoding for both platforms explicitly
-- `encodeFS`/`decodeFS`: this mimics the behavior of the base library, using PEP-383 style encoding on unix and permissive UTF-16 on windows
+- `encodeFS`/`decodeFS`: this mimics the behavior of the base library, using PEP-383 style encoding on Unix and permissive UTF-16 on Windows

 ### To JSON